nest-desktop/nest-desktop/docs/index.rst

 |

-It's so great that you want to use NEST Desktop.
+It's so great that you want to use NEST Desktop!

 ||||

-The documentation is organized into four sections.
+The documentation is organized in four sections.
 Select the appropriate section that fits your needs.

 .. raw:: html